University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_3_introtobash3.md

 All commands like `do`, `if` or `case` have completing statements, which respectively are `done`, `fi` & `esac`.

 An important concept which was glossed over in the previous paragraph is that of a *variable*.
-These are essentially just *placeholders* which have a value that can change, much like an object in `R`.
+These are essentially just *placeholders* which have a value that can change.
 In the above loop, the same operation was performed on the variable `i`, but the value changed from 1 to 2 to 3.
 Variables in shell scripts can hold numbers or text strings and don't have to be formally defined as in some other languages.
 We will commonly use this technique to list files in a directory, then to loop through a series of operations on each file.

 ### `If` Statements (Conditional statements)

-If statements are those which only have a binary `yes` or `no` response.
+`if` statements are those which only have a binary `yes` or `no` response.
 For example, we could specify things like:

 - **if** (`i>1`) then `do` something, or